Updated: Jan 30

 ...the FDA has never assessed the benefit of any drug that it's ever approved.
 It works on what's called efficacy.
 Does the drug work or not?
 Does it lower your blood pressure or does it lower your blood sugar?
 Not: Does it prolong your life?
 Does it prevent you from having a heart attack?
 Those are benefits.
 All they focus on is efficacy.

 What are the purported benefits of vaccines?
-End points like immunity created, illness prevented, lives saved, etc. The media and health authority imply that those benefits are actually the vaccine's tested and measured action.
+Those are end points like immunity created, illness prevented, lives saved, etc. The media and health authority imply that those benefits are actually the vaccine's tested and measured effect and action.
 They aren't.

 So, when you hear the media or your doctor explain the statement "vaccines work," by saying anything like: